 Blacking out the bedroom can make a tremendous difference in your sleep quality, and blackout curtains are the best solution here although a sleep mask can also help.
 Your sleep is optimal when the room is so dark you can’t see anything at all!
 Any light source in the bedroom can disrupt your sleep patterns – night-lights, ambient light from outdoors, light from electronics, alarm clocks or power bars.

 6. Cut down on caffeine

 This may seem like an obvious one, but it’s easy to get caught in the vicious cycle of drinking more coffee and tea to deal with the fatigue of insomnia.
 Stop all caffeine by noon at the latest, and also watch out for green tea and dark chocolate which both contain a small amount of caffeine and can also disrupt your sleep.
-If you’re really struggling, consider a trial of 100% caffeine-free for a week to see if you might be very caffeine sensitive, and even morning caffeine may be impacting your sleep.
+If you’re really struggling, consider a trial of 100% caffeine-free for a week to see if you might be very caffeine sensitive, and even morning caffeine may be impacting your sleep – this is not uncommon!

 7. Watch the alcohol

 Although you may fall asleep faster after alcohol, REM sleep is significantly disturbed by any alcohol in your system.
 What this means is you won’t be getting into the deeper stages of sleep, and your brain and body will not be recovering and repairing as well.
 Suggestions here are to limit drinking to the weekends when you’re able to sleep in a little, and avoid all alcohol during the week.
 Pay attention to the difference in your sleep quality and how you feel in the morning.